emmatebibyte/hopper/README.md

 `get [OPTIONS] PACKAGE`

-&emsp;Searches for a PACKAGE, displays the results, and downloads any selected &emsp;PACKAGES to the local cache.
+&emsp;Searches for a PACKAGE, displays the results, and downloads any selected PACKAGES to the local cache.

 OPTIONS

 &emsp;`-n`, `--no-confirm`

-&emsp;&emsp;Does not display search results and downloads exact matches to the &emsp;&emsp;cache.
+&emsp;&emsp;Does not display search results and downloads exact matches to the cache.
 Requires `--mc-version` and `--type` be specified.

 `init [OPTIONS] [--mc-version=VERSION] [--type=TYPE] TEMPLATE`

-&emsp;Creates a hopfile in the current directory and adds it to the global known &emsp;hopfiles list in the configuration file.
-If a TEMPLATE is passed as an &emsp;argument, the hopfile is added as a new template.
-A name is generated &emsp;using the VERSION and TYPE specified unless `--filename` is used.
+&emsp;Creates a hopfile in the current directory and adds it to the global known hopfiles list in the configuration file.
+If a TEMPLATE is passed as an argument, the hopfile is added as a new template.
+A name is generated using the VERSION and TYPE specified unless `--filename` is used.

 OPTIONS

 &emsp;`--template[=TEMPLATE1,TEMPLATE2...]`

-&emsp;&emsp;Specifies TEMPLATE hopfiles' names upon which to base the new &emsp;&emsp;hopfile.
+&emsp;&emsp;Specifies TEMPLATE hopfiles' names upon which to base the new hopfile.

 `install [OPTIONS] PACKAGE`

 &emsp;Adds a PACKAGE to the current hopfile and runs `hopper update`.
-If the &emsp;PACKAGE cannot be found in the package cache, it runs `hopper get` first.
+If the PACKAGE cannot be found in the package cache, it runs `hopper get` first.

 OPTIONS